pantheon-systems/hackbright/README.md

 ## Here's what we're looking for:

 * Quantity/Difficulty: Can you answer all the questions?
 The difficult questions?
-* Accuracy: Can you answer the questions accurately?A
+* Accuracy: Can you answer the questions accurately?
-* Time/team management: Can you work as a group with a timing constraint (hint fewer answers beats no presentation)?
+* Time/team management: Can you work as a group with a timing constraint? (hint: fewer answers beats no presentation)
 * Presentation/Communication: Can you communicate the answers to your questions?

 ## Groups